quark-zju/gcmodule/README.md

 This library provides a type `Cc<T>`.
 It provides shared reference-counting pointer, similar to stdlib `Rc<T>`.
 Unlike `Rc`, reference cycles in `Cc` can be collected.

-If all values (`T`s) can be freed by just reference-counting, the collector used by this library does not take extra memory.
+If all values can be freed by just reference-counting, the collector used by this library does not take extra memory.
 This is different from some other implementations, which require manual collection to free the extra memory used by the collector.

 ## Example